Wouldn't it be great if the only expectation on us as actors was to simply act?

 The IRS is not going to give you a break because you "didn't know."

-You may not even need to pay what's in your Tax Fund if you have enough write-offs.
+You may not even need to pay what's in your tax savings account if you have enough write-offs.
 It could be a wash, but you need the money there just in case so you're not short come tax season.

-If you don't need to use your Tax Fund, sweet!
+If you don't need to use those savings, sweet!
 Use that extra moola for extra payments on your debt or put it into your emergency savings.

 Just don't be these guys.
 C'mon everybody, to the tune of Singing in the Rain!